1. Can you tell us a little bit about yourself and what you do?

 Our ceremony was held in Sta.
 Rita de Cascia Parish in Philam Homes, Quezon City while our preparations and sit-down dinner reception were in Seda Vertis North.
 We chose this particular church because it’s my husband’s childhood church.
-He was baptized there, and he has been hearing mass there every Sunday with his family since he was a little boy.
+This was where he was baptized, and has been hearing mass every Sunday with his family since he was a little boy.
 It also meant a lot that my childhood priest who officiated my First Communion, Grade School Graduation Mass, Confirmation, and High School Graduation Mass, Bishop Socrates Villegas, was able to officiate our Marriage.

-I’ve always had a very simple and minimalist sense of style, and this translated even to my wedding look.
+I’ve always had a very simple and minimalist sense of style, and this translated even to our wedding.
 I had a very clear visual of how I wanted my wedding to look like, and it all followed a simple, clean, and minimalist theme with a hint of my favorite color (lilac) and flowers (carnations and roses).
 I also wanted everything to look timeless.

 4. Who designed your wedding gown, and how did you come up with the style?
 How long did it take to create or find the perfect wedding dress?